Smooth asymptotics for collapsing Calabi-Yau metrics: H older norms and interpolation inequalities

-Theorem \ref{prop55} is a quantitative and much improved version of \cite[Prop.
-5.5]{HT2}.
-Indeed, the proof also relies on our crucial \cite[Lemma 3.3]{HT2} and its variants in Lemmas \ref{l:braindead2} and \ref{l:braindead3} below, and on a commutation estimate from \cite{HT2} that we include and improve here in Lemma \ref{l:commutators}.
-It also uses Proposition \ref{l:higher-interpol}.
-The idea that uniform bounds on the highest derivatives in a shrinking H\"older seminorm should imply quantitative decay for the lower order derivatives came to us after reading the appendix of \cite{DJZ} and \cite{JS1}, where results in this direction are proved with different techniques.
+Theorem \ref{prop55} is a quantitative and much improved version of \cite[Prop 5.5]{HT2}.
+Indeed, the proof also relies on our crucial Lemma \ref{l:HT2:braindead} and its variants in Lemmas \ref{l:braindead2}--\ref{l:braindead3} below, and on a commutation estimate from the proof of \cite[Prop 5.5]{HT2} that we include and improve here in Lemma \ref{l:commutators}.
+(We defer these lemmas until after the proof of the theorem because they are a bit technical and the proofs, while similar to the ones in \cite{HT2}, need to be given in full.)
+The proof also uses Proposition \ref{l:higher-interpol}.
+The idea that uniform bounds on the highest derivatives in a shrinking H\"older seminorm should imply quantitative decay for the lower order derivatives came to us after reading the appendix of \cite{DJZ} and \cite{JS1}, where weaker and more special results in this direction are proved with different techniques.